Questions about Admissions

-By 8 credits in philosophy “or the equivalent” we mean that sometimes other kinds of humanities courses can be counted toward the philosophy requirement.
-The MDiv Director will make this determination on the basis of your academic record.
+By 8 credits, in philosophy “or the equivalent” we mean that sometimes other kinds of humanities courses can be counted toward the philosophy requirement.
+The MDiv Director will make this determination on the basis of a student's academic record.

 Q: What are some of the factors that go into admissions decisions?

 A: Since the number of tuition scholarships to the MDiv is limited, admission is a highly selective process.
 Before requesting a personal interview, the admissions committee looks for several factors in reviewing applications.
 These include:

 - A capacity for independent study and scholarship.
 Evidence of this is offered by (a) grade point average, as attested by transcripts of study for the bachelor's degree and any graduate work; (b) GRE scores of at least 500 in both verbal and quantitative (which converts to 153 for Verbal and 144 for Quantitative on the current scale), and 4.5 or higher on the analytical writing section; and (c) recommendations from three instructors.

 - A personal vocation to ministry confirmed by experience and the confirmation of mentors and peers.
 In support of this, applicants are asked to compose an autobiographical statement written according to a form specified by the MDiv admissions committee.